TS-Code-Studios/Spell-Chess/INFORMATION.md

 **ChessHandlerDHC.java**

-DHC class that starts a game of standard chess.
+DHC class that handles a standard game of chess.
 It's either launched from a "Play" button directly on the main menu, or (once implemented) from a "Play" button on a submenu where you can choose the settings for the game first (such as time controls).

 **ChessboardGUI.java**